 Made from rose plants, rosehip is high in vitamin C, which is great for skin and tissue health, and the immune system.
 It also has antioxidants and anti-inflammatory properties.

-As you’ve seen, herbal teas provide many benefits when consumed.
+As you’ve seen, there are many herbal tea benefits when consumed.
 They’re arguably the most favoured type of tea because they’re healthy, great tasting, and contain no caffeine.
 If you haven’t already, give some of these herbal teas a try.
 We’re sure you won’t regret it.
 Check out our variety of herbal teas that we offer here.

 . . .